 - Replace damaged planters.

-Traditionally, the perfect time to prune roses during your all seasons backyard gardening is when the forsythia blossoms.
+Traditionally, the perfect time to prune roses during your all-season backyard gardening is when the forsythia blossoms.
 Summer flowering plants such as clematis, hydrangeas, or lavender can also be pruned now.
 Pay more attention to diseases, as plants weakened by winter are now particularly susceptible.
-Remove infected plant parts and dispose of them with the household waste.
+Remove infected plant parts and dispose of them with household waste.

 If you haven’t done so yet, you might now prune their fruit trees.
 Only peaches and sweet cherries are pruned in the summer after harvest.
 Prepare everything for the coming harvest by putting frost-sensitive vegetables such as tomatoes, peppers, and cucumbers on the windowsill.
-Directly into the cold frame, on the other hand, more robust plants such as early radishes, kohlrabi, or radish can be sown or planted in the ground as early plants.
+On the other hand, directly into the cold frame, more robust plants such as early radishes, kohlrabi, or radish can be sown or planted in the ground as early plants.

 Even annual summer flowers such as sweet peas or snapdragons can be preferred now and planted in the bed as young plants from April.
 All the more reason to enjoy the pretty flowers.

 You might also like that: 6 Medicinal plants for insect bites

 Berry bushes such as gooseberries can now be planted, and the strawberry bed must be prepared for the new season.
 Remove wilted and dead plant parts (preferably with sharp scissors!), weed, loosen the soil, and add some composted manure as fertilizer.
 Alternatively, you can also use berry fertilizer.

 The lawn will be happy to receive this maintenance work in March: